hohsiangwu/kdd-2018-hands-on-tutorials/README.md

 - [How To Create Natural Language Semantic Search For Arbitrary Objects With Deep Learning](https://towardsdatascience.com/semantic-code-search-3cd6d244a39c)

 ## Requirements
-The target audience of this tutorial is novice as well as moderately skilled users who have some familiarity with neural networks and are comfortable writing code.
+The target audience of this tutorial are moderately skilled users who have some familiarity with neural networks and are comfortable writing code.
 Attendees must bring a laptop and will be using free [gpu-enabled notebooks (with 12 hour runtime limit) from Google](https://research.google.com/colaboratory/) - google chrome browser is required.
 Open source tools will be used, so no software licenses will be required.
 - [Google colab url](https://colab.research.google.com/github/hohsiangwu/kdd-2018-hands-on-tutorials/blob/master/Feature%20Extraction%20and%20Summarization%20with%20Sequence%20to%20Sequence%20Learning.ipynb) for this tutorial